 Each Christmas, Santa Claus delivers presents to every last child on Earth, right?
 What many don’t know is that Santa accomplishes this incredible feat with a very high-tech operation beneath the North Pole.
 But when the unthinkable happens, and Santa misses one child out of hundreds of millions, someone has to save the day.
 It’s up to Arthur (James McAvoy), Santa’s youngest son, to deliver a present to the forgotten kid before Christmas morning dawns.

-Interested in study English in a full immersion course abroad?
+Interested in studying English in a full immersion course abroad?
 Contact us today for more information!